Low Voltage Infrastructure Cabling

 The Technical changes: What was once a simple telephone company, cable company issue has evolved into a multifaceted array of competitive services.
 For example: Comcast who once provided only cable TV now offers internet and telephone dial tone.
 ATT/Bell South is offering dial tone, internet and FIOS, with TV programs.
 Direct TV satellite is now offering TV programming, telephone and internet using rooftop dishes.
 The local internet companies now can offer high speed internet, telephone using Voice over internet, satellite radio and Cable TV programs.

 What else has changed?
 Next step - all vendors will be offering CCTV cameras and security alarm services.
-(You can view your home or office remotely from any laptop, Iphone or Blackberrry.
-Coming soon, video conferencing and high definition pictures with sound from home to home.)
+(You can view your home or office remotely from any laptop, Iphone or Android devices.
 Cellular technology is now offering high speed internet, GPS tracking, E-mail and Television programs with a threat to replace all cable infrastructure.
-Wireless will be the next wave.
+Wireless will be the next wave but it can have shortcomings.

 Were does all this leave the developer?